adamjarret/twisters/docs/api/interfaces/message.md

 • **active**: _boolean_

 Optional status.
-Spinner is not displayed if active is false.
+Spinner is not displayed if false.

 **`default`** true